The Wit and Wisdom of Charles Spurgeon

 This list is a great encouragement to mortify sin daily, yet at the same time reminds me of how I’ve fallen woefully short of God’s standard in my daily battle against sin.
 But thanks be to God for His mercy and Christ’s imputed righteousness, that I (who is inherently unrighteous) may approach His throne of grace by faith and be declared positionally “righteous” on the basis of Christ’s perfect merits.

 resolveAs the new year approaches, I’ve been hearing the phrase “New Year Resolutions” uttered in recent days.
-The best list of Resolutions I’ve ever read was written almost 300 years ago by the great preacher/author/theologian Jonathan Edwards when he was around 20 years of age.
-His was a list of 70 Resolutions or “purpose statements” that will have guided the rest of his life.
+The best list of Resolutions I’ve ever read was written almost 300 years ago by the great preacher, author, and theologian Jonathan Edwards when he was about 20 years old.
+His 70 Resolutions guided the rest of his life.
+While Edwards’ resolutions are specific, the best new year devotion written in more general terms that I’ve read is Matthew Henry’s New Year reflections, written on January 1, 1713, where he solemnly devoted his ‘time, strength, and service’ to the honor of Christ.
+There is a timeless wisdom in these old principles that our modern “resolutions” often lack.